Joesalmon1985/DigitalRights/Digital_Rights.md

 so WiFi is practically available everywhere for zero cost when you need it (yes it's piggy backing on people's WiFi but they can turn it off if they're bothered).
-Will this create issues with people using open wifi to access illegal porn sites etc?
+Will this create issues with people using open wifi to access illegal porn sites _et cetera_?
 It also runs the risk of a user's home network being compromised .
 I’m unsure on the wisdom of this - would it be better to provide incentives for people to open this rather than mandating it?